brandmaier/semtree/README.md

 ## What is this?

-An R package for estimating Structural Equation Model Trees and Forests.
+An R package for estimating Structural Equation Model (SEM) Trees and Forests.
+They are a fusion of SEM and decision trees, or SEM and random forests respectively.
+While SEM is a confirmatory modeling technique, SEM trees and forests allow to explore whether there are predictors that provide further information about an initial, theory-based model.
+Potential use cases are the search for potential predictors that explain individual differences, finding omitted variables in a model, or exploring measurement invariance over a large set of predictors.
+A recent overview is in our latest book chapter in the SEM handbook (Brandmaier & Jacobucci, 2023).

 ## Install